Ecuador Roses in our kitchen.

 Only one or two drops are required so a bottle of Candace Newman’s Rejuvenation Face Oil goes a long ways.
 One bottle lasts for a couple of months for me.

-New Essential Oil Deodorant for Natural HealthHere is why I am excited about a new essential oil deodorant.
+Essential Oil Deodorant for Natural HealthHere is why I am excited about the essential oil deodorant Merri and I use.

 Merri and I lived and worked with this Ecuador Yatchak for seven years.